briandarley/partner-center-docs-powershell/docs-conceptual/partnercenterps-3.0/multi-factor-auth.md

 Connect-PartnerCenter -ApplicationId 'xxxx-xxxx-xxxx-xxxx' -Credential $credential -RefreshToken $refreshToken
 ```

-The first command gets the service principal credentials (application identifier and service principal secret), and then stores them in the `$credential` variable.
-This is required if the refresh token was generate using a web application.
+The first command gets the service principal credentials (application identifier and secret), and then stores them in the `$credential` variable.
+This is required if the refresh token was generate using a web application because Azure Active Directory requires the application identifier and secret be included with the request.